narendra09b/Self-Driving-Car/README.md

 # Self-Driving-Car
-Problem solved here is to predict the steering wheel angle .
-Models used for building is CNN - RNN
+Problem solved here is to predict the steering wheel angle.
+Models used for building is CNN - RNN.